Gajal636/Online-Music-Player/README.md

 Responsive Controls-
 Empower users with intuitive playback controls, allowing them to pause, play, and adjust the volume with ease.
 High-Quality Audio-
+Ensure your music player delivers high-fidelity audio, providing listeners with an immersive and rich listening experience.

+Responsive Design for Mobile and Desktop